Umairali2562/MyTaskChainTech/README.md

 4:  make two apis , one API to login the user which will return a token and 2nd api which is Um which can be viewed in routes/api.php  is going to retrieve the username if and only if the token is provided .

 5: The Api is Admin Restricted admin can not use it only user can use it

+6: Admin can add more users from the admin panel !!!